-A plan of insurance where the average revenue for insureds in the county determines the loss.
+ARP is a plan of insurance where the average revenue for insureds in the county determines the loss.
 It is not based on an individual’s revenue history.
 See the Area Plans page for additional information about this type of plan.
 For more information, see the Area Revenue Protection (ARP) page.

 Area Revenue Protection Insurance – ARPI

-A plan of insurance which protects against loss of revenue or loss of yield on a county basis.
+This type of insurance protects against loss of revenue or loss of yield on a county basis.
 Individual farm revenue and yields are not taken into consideration.
 See the Area Plans page for additional information.

 Area Revenue with Harvest Price Exclusion (ARP-HPE)

-The ARP-HPE is similar to the ARP plan except the guarantee is not adjusted up by the Harvest Price.
+The ARP-HPE plan is similar to the ARP plan except the guarantee is not adjusted up by the Harvest Price.
 The guarantee is always based on the projected price, but losses are calculated using the harvest price.
 This plan is very similar to the RPE-HPE plan except it is based on the experience of the county, rather than the individual producer.
 See the Area Plans page for additional information.

 Area Yield Protection – AYP

-The AYP plan provides coverage based on the experience of the county, rather than an individual farm.
+The Area Yield Protection crop insurance plan provides coverage based on the experience of the county, rather than an individual farm.
 A loss may occur if the final county yield falls below the insured’s expected (or trigger) yield.
 FCIC issues the final county yield in the calendar year following the insured crop year.
 Since this plan is based on a county yield and not a producer’s individual yield, it is possible for a producer to have a low yield on their farm and not receive any payment under this plan.